Low self-esteem is like driving through life with your handbrake on. – Maxwell Maltz

 9. Ideally NOT idealistic

 There are no ideal and perfect things or people in this world so stop feeling bad about it.
 Forget what you did wrong and focus on what to do right in the future, or now!
 Be friendly to yourself and others and remember – no one is perfect.

 Good friends, good books and a sleepy conscience: this is the ideal life.- Mark Twain

 10. Take initiative

 Compare the overall number of times you say “Yes” and “No” to new experiences in your life.
-Analyse that number.
+Analyze that number.
 Make a decision to change your life for the better by saying “Yes” more often.

 Time is neutral and does not change things.
 With courage and initiative, leaders change things. – Jesse Jackson